json-schema-org/json-schema-spec/jsonschema-core.md

 `additionalProperties`, which can come from those keywords when they are adjacent to the `unevaluatedProperties` keyword.
-Those four annotations, as well as `unevaluatedProperties`, can also result from any and all adjacent [in-place applicator](#102-keywords-for-applying-subschemas-in-place) keywords.
+Those four annotations, as well as `unevaluatedProperties`, can also result from any and all adjacent [in-place applicator](#in-place) keywords.
 This includes but is not limited to the in-place applicators defined in this document.

 Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`,